 You can also enjoy cacti and petrified wood along this trail.

-Next, and lastly was the petrified wood.
 The Giant Log trail is a short 0.4 mile hike and has some of the biggest and more colorful logs on display.
-The wood all appears to be cut by man, however, its mainly comprised of quartz and due to stress broke like glass rods.
+The wood appears to be cut by man, however, it’s mainly composed of quartz and due to stress, it broke like glass rods.

 They have camping available by the gift store at Petrified, however, I ended up booking a night at a KOA, Kampgrounds of America, in Holbrook, AZ (30 minutes from the park).
 I had never stayed at a KOA before, but I would go out of my way to do it again.
 Free showers and free Wi-Fi, say no more!
 The tent site that was available was a “super tent.”
 It featured a sink with running hot/cold water, storage, privacy fence, and lights!
 It felt like glamping (glamorous camping).